Published: January 13, 2022

 Do you sit ‘on the other side’, conducting job interviews for the employer side?
 Then the workshop Staff selection, biases and stereotypes might be interesting for you.

-For more topics we cover, please have a look at the section Workshops and talks.
+For more topics we cover, please look at the Workshops and talks section.